 Dutch car insurance

 Getting the right car insurance is an essential part of buying and driving a second-hand car in the Netherlands.
-Insurance policies cover the car and not the driver.
-That means anyone with a valid driver’s licence can legally drive your car.
+Insurance policies cover the car, not the driver, so anyone with a valid licence may drive your insured vehicle.

-By law, you also must have third-party car insurance to cover any damage or injury to others caused by the car.
+By law, you must have third-party insurance (WA-verzekering) to cover any damage or injury to others caused by the car.
 There are a few requirements for getting insurance for your car:

 There are three main types of car insurance in the Netherlands:

-• All-risk (allriskverzekering): This is the most comprehensive insurance, it covers all damage done by and to your car.
-All-risk insurance is a good option if you have a new or expensive car where the cost of replacement would be too expensive.
+All-risk (allriskverzekering): This is the most comprehensive insurance; it covers all damage done by and to your car.
+All-risk insurance is a good option if you have a new or expensive car, as the cost of replacement would be too high.

 Parking costs in the Netherlands

-While it’s necessarily the easiest or cheapest, parking your car in the Netherlands is decently accessible.
+While it’s not exactly the easiest or cheapest, parking your car in the Netherlands is relatively accessible.

 Parking without a permit